mach-13/mach-13/README.md

 ## Hi 👋 I'm Machi Takeda

 - 💼 I work as an Operations Research Analyst in the government.
-- 📚 I enjoy analyzing data, especially statistical modeling.
+- 📚 I enjoy analyzing data, especially fitting generalized linear model to data.
 - 🎓 I have a BS in pure mathematics and an MS in statistics.
 - 🤩 My hobbies are cars, music, soccer, and table tennis.
 - ☝️ My pronouns are he/him/his.